storjarn/js-object-transform/README.md

 ## Usage

-Conversion happens between objects with a configuration object, the keys being the new property name and the value being either the property on the source object to copy the value over from, or a function that allows a value to be computed.
+Conversion happens between objects with a configuration object, the keys being the new property names and the values being either:

+1. a string, the property on the source object to copy the value over from, or
+2. a function that allows a value to be computed.
 The conversion function takes 4 arguments:

 - the source object
 - the destination object